-What about health, safety and risk assessments?
+Health, safety and risk assessments

 Accommodation should be warm, bright, airy and sweet smelling.
 The last thing you need is the stench of dirty nappies, toilet training accidents or stewed food!
 Cleanliness is important.
 Expect a bit of mess towards the end of the day but generally there is no excuse for grubby toys, tatty displays, dirty floors or rubbish bins filled to the brim.

 You should also expect to find procedures for:

 - Regular fire-drills

 Fees usually reflect the strict, age-dependent staffing ratios.
 Typically:

 - Children aged 0-2, one member of staff to every three children

 - Children aged 2-3, one member of staff to four children

 - Children aged 3 to 5, one staff member to every eight children